Ignite yourself. Illuminate ideas. Inspire others.

 The beauty of this community of independent women is our rich and diverse amalgam of experiences and resources, and yet, we share very similar struggles.
 Together we battle the isolation and thinking-in-a-vacuum that comes with self-employment.

-Conversation channels and an open discussion board allow you to participate in topical chats.
+Conversation channels allow you to participate in topical chats.
 Small groups, on the other hand, provide an opportunity to dive into more individual projects and questions.
 This more intimate space aids in getting to know a few individuals more closely, share more of yourself, and dig into bigger issues.

-However, you don't have to be actively participating to still feel connected.
+However, even when you’re not able to log in every day, you still feel connected.
 The true definition of community—and community in its purest form—evokes the feeling of fellowship.
 SPARK is more than a gathered body of people.
 SPARK is an effervescent place that exploits what makes the interwebs so great: connection.

 "SPARK makes me feel comfortable talking to other creatives about the issues that we share.
 Most important, it reminded me that's it's my passion that got me where I am and I shouldn't be afraid to let people see that." —Jennifer Logan